Harvard LLM Personal Statement Part A: How to Find a Compelling Topic for a Legal Essay, With Examples

 How to identify a topic from scratch

-However, they can be scaled down and applied to a legal essay.
-Almost everything that turns out to be a big research project usually starts small.
-It's just a matter of what you focus on and what you omit.
+Their original source is Rocking Qualitative Social Science by Professor Ashley Rubin.
+These strategies were developed for large research projects, like doctoral and postdoctoral research, but can be scaled down and applied to a legal essay.
+Almost everything that turns out to be a big research project usually starts small; it's just a matter of what you focus on and what you omit.

 Usually, a topic will combine theoretical and empirical components.